 The United States Secretary of State, Henry Kissinger, left Chile on Thursday (10 June) to continue his Latin American tour.

-The United States Secretary of State, Henry Kissinger, left Chile on Thursday (10 June) to continue his Latin American tour.
+Background: The United States Secretary of State, Henry Kissinger, left Chile on Thursday (10 June) to continue his Latin American tour.
 He had been attending the sixth General Assembly of the Organisation of American States (GAS) in the Chilean capital, Santiago.

 SYNOPSIS: But before leaving Chile, Dr. Kissinger met the Panamanian Foreign Minister, Aquilino Boyd.
 The two countries have been negotiating the future of the Panama Canal and Senor Boyd is representing Panama on the talks.
 The United States controls the canal zone and the Panamanian government wants to take if over.